Ashrithhn/glad-cell-firebase-apk/README.md

     # or
     pnpm install
     ```
-    **Note:** If you encounter "Module not found" errors (e.g., for `framer-motion`, `firebase`, etc.) after pulling changes or cloning, try running `npm install` again to ensure all dependencies are correctly installed in your `node_modules` directory.
+    **Note:** If you encounter "Module not found" errors (e.g., for `framer-motion`, `firebase`, `supabase`, etc.) after pulling changes or cloning, try running `npm install` again to ensure all dependencies are correctly installed in your `node_modules` directory.

 2.  **Set Up Environment Variables:**

-    This project uses Firebase for authentication and database services (Firestore), and Cashfree for payments.
+    This project uses Supabase for authentication and database services, and Cashfree for payments.
 You need to configure environment variables for these services.

     *   Create a file named `.env.local` in the **root directory** of the project (the same level as `package.json`).
     *   Add the following variables to the `.env.local` file, replacing the placeholder values with your actual keys:

         ```dotenv
+        # Supabase Configuration (Get these from your Supabase project settings)
+        # ⚠️ IMPORTANT: These variables MUST start with NEXT_PUBLIC_ to be accessible in the browser!
+        NEXT_PUBLIC_SUPABASE_URL=YOUR_SUPABASE_URL
+        NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY

         # Firebase Configuration (Get these from your Firebase project settings)
         # ⚠️ IMPORTANT: These variables MUST start with NEXT_PUBLIC_ to be accessible in the browser!
         NEXT_PUBLIC_FIREBASE_API_KEY=YOUR_FIREBASE_API_KEY